-TEL 042-483-2300 - ¥ \$500 (Free for people with impairments and caregivers, inquire for details) 9:30 17:00 (Enter the gardens by 16:00, greenhouse by 16:30) - Mondays (the following day if Monday is a national holiday)
+TEL 042-483-2300 - ¥500 (Free for people with impairments and caregivers, inquire for details) 9:30 - 17:00 (Enter the gardens by 16:00, greenhouse by 16:30) - Mondays (the following day if Monday is a national holiday)

-Jindaiji Temple Shorakuin Jindaiji Temple is a special head temple of the Tendai sect.
+Jindaiji Temple Jindaiji Temple is a special head temple of the Tendai sect.
 It was established in 733 to enshrine the water deity known as Jinja Daio.
-The seated Shaka Nyorai statue (Buddhist statue from the Hakuho era), which is an Important Cultural Property and was designated a National Treasure in 2017, is the oldest Buddhist statue in the Kanto region.
-The Yakuyoke Ganzan Daishi Festival, one of the three most famous Daruma markets in Japan, is also held every year at this temple on March 3rd and 4th.
+The seated Shaka Nyorai statue (Buddhist statue from the Hakuho era), which is an Important Cultural Property and was designated a National Treasure in 2017, is the oldest national treasure Buddhist statue in eastern Japan.
+Hakuho-in, which enshrines the national treasure Buddhist statue, is scheduled to be inaugurated in 2027.
+The Daruma Market, which is held every year on March 3rd and 4th along with the Yakuyoke Ganzan Daishi Festival, is one of the three most famous Daruma markets in Japan.